brianhanifin/Home-Assistant-Config/README.md

 Our Google Nest also make announcements when something needs our immediate attention.
 For example: when it is time to leave for school, or its time to start cooking dinner because mom's on her way home from work.

 ### Tablet reference user interface
-We have a 7-inch Amazon tablet in the Kitchen which displays useful information such as our family calendar and which child's turn is it do the dishes this week.
+We have a 7-inch Amazon tablet in the Kitchen which displays useful information such as our family calendar and which child's turn is it to do the dishes this week.

 ### Mobile user interface
 I exclusively Interact with Home Assistant with my phone (or computer when coding).
 If no one else needs to bother with it, I have done a good job!  :smirk: